 When we launched in Central London in January 2017, we had a clear mission – to make it easier for gay men of London to make new friends offline and get fit in a safe, positive, and healthy environment.
 All you had to do to take part was know how to pedal a bike.

 It was so exciting to see how quickly our mission resonated.
-Within months, we expanded our timetable and we’re now offering four spin and social events per week.
+Within months, we expanded our timetable and we’re now events every day of the week.

 Making new gay friends in London can be a challenge.
 At Spinder, every class is followed by a friendly social gathering – like half-price tacos, or Friday night drinks.
 The need for more offline activities and friendships seems to be growing.
 Spinder helps make that a fun and fitness-boosting experience.

-Spinder prides itself on being a welcoming, friendly, uplifting fitness class and social community – we hold monthly group social events like Theatre Trips, Ice Skating, Escape Rooms, and Trampoline Parties.
+Spinder prides itself on being a welcoming, friendly, uplifting fitness class and social community – as well as the classes we run, we also hold monthly group social events.

 How does the dynamic of a queer spin class differ from a regular class?